Turtel216/Mood-Journal/README.md

 <p> Mood Journal is a Journaling Web application with some special features.
 It allows the user to write about their day in a classic diary format and then let the application know what their mood on that day was.
 After a specific number of entries the application analyses the text, and in combination with the mood level provided by the user for each entry, it draws a connection between specific words/phrases and a mood level. </p>

 <h1 id="subject2">Technologies used</h2>
+<p> The Application is build using Spring Boot on the server side and ReactJS on the Client side</p>